 Coronavirus is all over the news and yes—it’s here in San Antonio, too.
 Fortunately, Bexar County residents are practicing social distancing to flatten the curve and save lives, including yours and your loved ones.
 We’re living in uncertain times.
-Hopefully you will stay well, but it’s good idea to be prepared in case you get sick.
+Hopefully, you will stay well, but it’s a good idea to be prepared in case you get sick.

 You may have gotten your affairs in order 20 years ago and stuck your documents in a filing cabinet somewhere, but a lot can change in 20 years.
 Perhaps your children are grown, or you have gotten divorced, or your spouse’s health has declined.
 In fact, you may be a caregiver now for someone you’ve appointed to help you when you can’t make decisions for yourself.
 If any of this rings true for you, it’s time to update your Advance Directives.